taeruh/pauli_tracker/pauli_tracker/xdocs/scheduler.md

+**This module is deprecated and will no longer be maintained (except from making it compile).
+With the next major version bump it will be removed.
+Use the `scheduler` module from the mbqc_scheduling library in the [mbqc_scheduling project] instead.**

 Analyse scheduling paths on a [graph state] (or similar) allowed by a [DependencyGraph].

-**This module is currently rather experimental.
-It may be put into a separate crate in the future.**

 *The module is rather independent of of Pauli tracking.
 In general, one just needs a time ordering on the qubits, like a [DependencyGraph] (or have no time ordering at